Complaints Procedure — Gardener Hornsey

 The procedure applies to matters including unsatisfactory workmanship, missed appointments, damaged planting or turf, invoicing disputes relating to garden maintenance Hornsey contracts, and any behaviour by staff that falls below our expected standards.
 A complaint is any expression of dissatisfaction requiring an official response; routine enquiries or service requests that are not contested should follow our normal customer service route.

-Documentation and photos for a garden complaint How to raise a complaint: Please raise concerns through the communication channel you were supplied when services began (for example, the documented client agreement or booking confirmation).
+A person kneeling on a well-maintained green lawn in a garden, planting and tending to a variety of flowering plants and shrubs.
+The garden features a mix of colorful flowers in shades of red, purple, and white, arranged in flower beds bordered by soil and gravel.
+In the foreground, there are small white and purple flowers, while behind them are red flowering plants in a plastic container.
+The individual is wearing a denim jacket and blue gardening gloves, with a wheelbarrow nearby containing additional plants.
+A red watering can is placed on the ground, and a white garden tool is visible next to the person.
+The background shows lush green bushes and trees, indicating a sunny outdoor environment in Hornsey, London, supporting gardening and lawn care services provided by Gardener Hornsey.
+The scene captures outdoor garden maintenance activity in a residential garden, emphasizing planting, nurturing, and outdoor aesthetic enhancement.
+How to raise a complaint: Please raise concerns through the communication channel you were supplied when services began (for example, the documented client agreement or booking confirmation).
 When making a complaint, please include: the date of the incident, a clear description of the issue, any relevant photographs and whether you seek rework, a refund or another form of resolution.
 Hornsey gardener teams will not accept third-party complaints unless authorised by the client.

 Acknowledgement and Initial Review